Future-House/ether0/README.md

 ### Visualization

-If it helps, you can visualize the molecules:
+If it helps, you can visualize molecules:

 ```python
 from ether0.data import draw_molecule